discordeno/discordeno/website/docs/examples/reactionroles.md

 ## Improvements

-You might remember that we said that there could be improvements to be made to the collectors we have, the reason being that currently if the user does not save the menu we will have that collector class in memory until we restart the bot, this can be easily fix by having a timeout on the collector but that is something that you can explore on your own.
+You might remember that we said that there could be improvements to be made to the collectors we have, the reason being that currently if the user does not save the menu we will have that collector class in memory until we restart the bot, this can be easily fixed by having a timeout on the collector but that is something that you can explore on your own.

 Also a more advanced thing is to generalize the collectors, we currently use the `Interaction` type for the methods implemented on it but we don't use them in any way and while we could use `any` or `unknown` instead the best way to generalize something in typescript is using generics, so if you need you can re-use that class without having to create another one.

-You could also move the various discord objects to the bottom of the file and make them act like template if and when needed, but that is not a functional improvement but a maintainability one.
+You could also move the various Discord objects to the bottom of the file and make them act like template if and when needed, but that is not a functional improvement but a maintainability one.

-Also currently there are a few cases where this code could error, in fact if you have a strict typescript configuration enable you might have noticed that typescript is giving you errors all over the place especially in our command because stuff can be `undefined` and we don't check for it, to fix this you just need to add an if that to ensure they exist and if the don't return.
+Also currently there are a few cases where this code could error, in fact if you have a strict typescript configuration enable you might have noticed that typescript is giving you errors all over the place especially in our command because stuff can be `undefined` and we don't check for it, to fix this you just need to add an if that to ensure they exist, and if not, just return.

-Also the user could click the remove button but the code could fail as if we don't have any option to set discord will error, or the opposite error if the user has already 25 buttons across all 5 action rows then the user will make the code error until he removes a button.
+Also the user could click the remove button and the code could fail if we don't have any option to set Discord will error, or the opposite error if the user already has 25 buttons across all 5 action rows then the user will make the code error until he removes a button.

-A few of these thing, to be exact the last 3, are implemented in the full example code you can find over the github repo [`/example/reaction-roles`](https://github.com/discordeno/discordeno/blob/main/examples/reaction-roles) folder that has the entire project for this guide.
+A few of these things, to be exact the last 3, are implemented in the full example code you can find over the github repo [`/example/reaction-roles`](https://github.com/discordeno/discordeno/blob/main/examples/reaction-roles) folder that has the entire project for this guide.